-While certainly not all women will face these challenges, for those that do, know that there are steps that can be taken today to overcome these obstacles and plan for retirement tomorrow.
+While certainly not all women will face these challenges, for those that do, there are steps that may be taken today to overcome these obstacles and plan for retirement tomorrow.

 Women earn less than men and have less lifetime savings